Lumbar Disc Herniation and Sciatica: How Physiotherapy Can Help You Recover

 2. Gentle Mobility Exercises

-Pelvic tilts to ease stiffness
+Pelvic tilts to reduce stiffness

 Hip hinge practice using a dowel or broomstick